F01

 How to Fix / Troubleshooting

-Safety first: Disconnect the V-ZUG refrigerator from mains power before removing panels or accessing wiring.
+Safety first: Disconnect the V-ZUG refrigerator from the main power supply before removing panels or accessing wiring.
 Do not work on live circuits.

 Step-by-step checks: